 A fine example of Victorian technology, the Timeball Station was one of only five in the world known to be still in working order.
 It was a rare piece of maritime history, fabulously restored and boasting spectacular views over Lyttelton Harbour.
 Sadly, the building was significantly damaged in the Darfield Earthquake on 4 September 2010, and damaged beyond repair in the event of 22 February 2011.

 The next chapter

-Heritage New Zealand would like to restore parts of this fantastic historic and internationally significant maritime site.
+Heritage New Zealand is restoring parts of this fantastic historic and internationally significant maritime site.
 Rebuilding the Timeball Station tower will help return an important historic place to the people of Canterbury and to the nation.
 It will restore heritage to a place that has lost much of its past and be a symbol of hope for the future.

-July 2017: A blessing ceremony on 5 July marked the beginning of onsite work.
-Work begins in earnest on the $3 million project this month, with an expected completion date of April 2018.
+A blessing ceremony on 5 July 2017 marked the beginning of onsite work.
+Work has begun in earnest on the $3 million project, with an expected completion by the end of April 2018.
 Then the Timeball will once again overlook the harbour and township and the timeball will drop at 1pm each day.

 Join us on the journey...

 You can sign up for news about the rebuild project by completing the signup form at bitly.com/timeball.